prathamsm7/D-Mart/README.md

 DMart Ready is a one-stop supermarket chain that aims to offer customers a wide range of basic home and personal products under one roof.

-It was a group project of 4 members and executed in 6 days.
+This clone is made using HTML,CSS and Javascript Tech Stack.It was a group project of 4 members and executed in 6 days.

 #### Deployed Link - https://awesome-brattain-961b03.netlify.app